-These release notes do not provide a complete listing of all known issues that are included in the software.
+These release notes don't provide a complete listing of all known issues that are included in the software.
 Issues not expected to significantly impact customers with standard voice or video conferencing environments may not be included.
 In addition, the information in these release notes is provided as-is at the time of release and is subject to change without notice.

-Issue # Description Workaround EN-127032 RealPresence Desktop users that use special characters such as ¬ and £ in their passwords cannot sign into a RealPresence Resource Manager system.
+Issue # Description Workaround EN-127032 RealPresence Desktop users that use special characters such as ¬ and £ in their passwords can't sign in to a Poly Clariti Manager system.
 None.
-EN-144570 Sometimes the RealPresence Desktop vCard is empty during the conference and in the profile.
+EN-144570 Sometimes the RealPresence Desktop vCard is empty during a conference and in the profile.
 None.
 EN-160379 RealPresence Desktop on a MAC, Export/Import doesn't restore the "SIP Domain" in the user profile.
 None.
 EN-162621 RealPresence Desktop on a MAC crashes after sharing content with iPhone (H323).
 None.
-EN-164444 Calls between RealPresence Group Series 500 6.2.2 and RealPresence Desktop 3.10 sometimes have lip sync and audio dropout issues.
+EN-164444 Calls between RealPresence Group 500 systems running software version 6.2.2 and RealPresence Desktop 3.10 sometimes have lip sync and audio dropout issues.
 None.
-EN-166127 When using RealPresence Desktop on a MAC, Content Share doesn't display "Applications" on the far-end.
+EN-166127 When using RealPresence Desktop on a MAC, Content sharing doesn't display "Applications" on the far-end.
 None.
-EN-168977 When you share content using RealPresence Desktop on a Macbook, the far ends occasionally see your desktop wallpaper instead of the content.
+EN-168977 When you share content using RealPresence Desktop on a MacBook, the far ends occasionally see your desktop wallpaper instead of the content.
 None.